 Our film company Wonderland Woods Productions and professional musicians are passionate about telling this story.
 Our team is dedicated to achieving the highest standard of excellence in artistry and filmmaking.
 The film will be completed with the highest production values in digital 4K format.

-We will be together shooting the film in July and August, 2017.
-Though producing our film on a micro budget, there are significant costs for which we seek funding.
-We intend to fairly compensate artists, videographers and film editors.
-The bulk of the budget will be used to:
+We completed shooting the film in July and August, 2017.
+Though producing our film on a micro budget, there were significant costs.
+From the many generous donations already received, We were able to fairly compensate artists, videographers and film editors.
+The remainder of our donations were used to:

 ·pay the production company and musicians